You have currently viewed 1 story this month.

 Added but already gone: Carmoni Green

 It's not like tight end or quarterback, but this room has been improved.
 Lovie did inherit two outstanding receivers in Turner and Dudek, but Dudek's injury issues (ugh, why I did I have to remind myself?) meant that Lovie just didn't get much production from the seven names listed there.

 And he got a big boost from transfers on his list.
 Bhebhe and Navarro carried the room last year.
-There's still a lot of TBD with the young kids, but at least on paper, Campbell, Cumby, and Frenchie look a lot more promising that Thieman, Mays, and McGriff.
+There's still a lot of TBD with the young kids, but at least on paper, Washington, Cumby, and Frenchie look a lot more promising that Thieman, Mays, and McGriff.

 Inherited: Christian DiLauro, Jordan Fagan, Zach Heath, Nick Allegretti, Adam Solomon, Gabe Megginson, Zeke Martin, Darta Lee, Jake Cerny, Kurt Gavin